 - Throw disposable masks in the trash after using them.
 Don’t reuse them

-- You must still practice social distancing and hand washing if you wear a mask.
-Masks are not absolutely effective and do not allow you to be less vigilant about staying safe!
+- You must still practice social distancing and handwashing if you wear a mask.
+Masks are not 100 percent effective and do not allow you to be less vigilant about staying safe

 Who should wear a mask?

-- Asymptomatic people who must be within six feet of others.
+- Anyone who must be within 6 feet of anyone they don’t live with.
 Follow the instructions above to avoid self-contamination

 - People caring for COVID-19 patients at home.
-If you're caring for someone who's sick, you should wear surgical masks, or cloth masks if surgical masks are not available
+If you're caring for someone who's sick, you should wear surgical masks, or cloth masks if surgical masks are not available, while in their room